3liz/lizmap-documentation/source/install/advanced_install.rst

     # or
     forceHTTPSPort = 8443

-To specify the domain name of your lizmap application, if Lizmap cannot guess it:
+To specify the domain name of your Lizmap application, if Lizmap cannot guess it:

 .. code-block:: ini